Lithium cobalt oxide: Preparation

-Nanometer-size particles more suitable for cathode use can also be obtained by calcination of hydrated cobalt oxalate β-CoC_{2}O_{4}·2H_{2}O, in the form of rod-like crystals about 8 μm long and 0.4 μm wide, with lithium hydroxide LiOH, up to 750–900 °C.
+Nanometer-size particles more suitable for cathode use can also be obtained by calcination of hydrated cobalt oxalate (β\-CoC2O4*2H2O), in the form of rod-like crystals about 8 μm long and 0.4 μm wide, with lithium hydroxide (LiOH), up to 750-900 C.

 A third method uses lithium acetate, cobalt acetate, and citric acid in equal molar amounts, in water solution.
-Heating at 80 °C turns the mixture into a viscous transparent gel.
-The dried gel is then ground and heated gradually to 550 °C.
+Heating at 80 C turns the mixture into a viscous transparent gel.
+The dried gel is then ground and heated gradually to 550 C.

 Use in rechargeable batteries

 The usefulness of lithium cobalt oxide as an intercalation electrode was discovered in 1980 by an Oxford University research group led by John B. Goodenough and Tokyo University's Koichi Mizushima.

 The compound is now used as the cathode in some rechargeable lithium-ion batteries, with particle sizes ranging from nanometers to micrometers.
-During charging, the cobalt is partially oxidized to the +4 state, with some lithium ions moving to the electrolyte, resulting in a range of compounds LixCoO_{2} with 0 < x < 1.
+During charging, the cobalt is partially oxidized to the +4 state, with some lithium ions moving to the electrolyte, resulting in a range of compounds LixCoO2 with 0 < x < 1.

-Batteries produced with LiCoO_{2} cathodes have very stable capacities, but have lower capacities and power than those with cathodes based on (especially nickel-rich) nickel-cobalt-aluminum (NCA) or nickel-cobalt-manganese (NCM) oxides.
-Issues with thermostability are better for LiCoO_{2} cathodes than other nickel-rich chemistries although not significantly.
-This makes LiCoO_{2} batteries susceptible to thermal runaway in cases of abuse such as high temperature operation (>130 °C) or overcharging.
-At elevated temperatures, LiCoO_{2} decomposition generates oxygen, which then reacts with the organic electrolyte of the cell, this reaction is often seen in Lithium-Ion batteries where the battery becomes highly volatile and must be recycled in a safe manner.
-The decomposition of LiCoO_{2} is a safety concern due to the magnitude of this highly exothermic reaction, which can spread to adjacent cells or ignite nearby combustible material.
+Batteries produced with LiCoO2 cathodes have very stable capacities, but have lower capacities and power than those with cathodes based on (especially nickel-rich) nickel-cobalt-aluminum (NCA) or nickel-cobalt-manganese (NCM) oxides.
+Issues with thermostability are better for LiCoO2 cathodes than other nickel-rich chemistries although not significantly.
+This makes LiCoO2 batteries susceptible to thermal runaway in cases of abuse such as high temperature operation (>130 C) or overcharging.
+At elevated temperatures, LiCoO2 decomposition generates oxygen, which then reacts with the organic electrolyte of the cell, this reaction is often seen in Lithium-Ion batteries where the battery becomes highly volatile and must be recycled in a safe manner.
+The decomposition of LiCoO2 is a safety concern due to the magnitude of this highly exothermic reaction, which can spread to adjacent cells or ignite nearby combustible material.
 In general, this is seen for many lithium-ion battery cathodes.

-The delithiation process is usually by chemical means, although a novel physical process has been developed based on ion sputtering and annealing cycles, leaving the material properties intact.
+Safety

+Although not especially acutely toxic, with an of over 5000 mg/kg in mice, LiCoO2 is a suspected human carcinogen and teratogen, and may damage fertility.
+It has a high acute and chronic toxicity to aquatic life.